childsb/glusterfs-hadoop-docs/Security.markdown

 Hadoop can run in multiple configurations with varying security.
 Each section below outlines additional setup configuration to secure your cluster.

 ## Run-as-root
 This is the least secure method.
-All services are started as root, and map reduce jobs are launched by the 'root' user.
+All services are started as root, and map reduce jobs are launched by root user.
 This is a security risk don't do it.

 ## Single User
 The single tenant non-root setup is covered by the basic Install Guide.